Content Navigation

 Do you have to file?
 Refer to the Form 1040 instructions to determine if you are required to file a tax return.
 Even if you don’t have to file a tax return, you may be eligible for a refund if box 2 shows an amount or if you are eligible for any credit.

-Earned income credit (EIC).
-You may be able to take the EIC for 2022 if your adjusted gross income (AGI) is less than a certain amount.
+Earned income tax credit (EITC).
+You may be able to take the EITC for 2026 if your adjusted gross income (AGI) is less than a certain amount.
 The amount of the credit is based on income and family size.
 Workers without children could qualify for a smaller credit.
 You and any qualifying children must have valid social security numbers (SSNs).
-You can’t take the EIC if your investment income is more than the specified amount for 2022 or if income is earned for services provided while you were an inmate at a penal institution.
-For 2022 income limits and more information, visit www.irs.gov/EITC.
+You can’t take the EITC if your investment income is more than the specified amount for 2026 or if income is earned for services provided while you were an inmate at a penal institution.
+For 2026 income limits and more information, visit www.irs.gov/EITC.
 See also Pub.
-596, Earned Income Credit.
-Any EIC that is more than your tax liability is refunded to you, but only if you file a tax return.
+596. Any

 Employee’s social security number (SSN).
 For your protection, this form may show only the last four digits of your SSN.
 However, your employer has reported your complete SSN to the IRS and the Social Security Administration (SSA).

 Clergy and religious workers.
 If you aren’t subject to social security and Medicare taxes, see Pub.
-517, Social Security and Other Information for Members of the Clergy and Religious Workers.
+517.

 Corrections.
 If your name, SSN, or address is incorrect, correct Copies B, C, and 2 and ask your employer to correct your employment record.
 Be sure to ask the employer to file Form W-2c, Corrected Wage and Tax Statement, with the SSA to correct any name, SSN, or money amount error reported to the SSA on Form W-2.
 Be sure to get your copies of Form W-2c from your employer for all corrections made so you may file them with your tax return.
 If your name and SSN are correct but aren’t the same as shown on your social security card, you should ask for a new card that displays your correct name at any SSA office or by calling 800-772-1213.
 You may also visit the SSA website at www.SSA.gov.